Water Saving Irrigation: 2026 Guide for West Texas Homes

 Is drip irrigation better than sprinklers?

 For garden beds, trees, and shrubs, drip irrigation is significantly more efficient than sprinklers because it delivers water directly to the roots with minimal evaporation.
-For large turf areas, however, modern high efficiency sprinklers are still the most practical solution.
+For large turf areas, modern high efficiency sprinklers are still the most practical solution.
 A combination of both is often ideal.

 How often should I get my sprinkler system checked?